x

 OLIVE TREE HOUSE

 A rich, natural olive grove on the island of Aegina, Greece, acts as the foundation for the architectural synthesis.
-This setting, combined with the functional requirements of a relatively small house, establishes the guiding principles for the architectural concept and expands our exploration into “minimum habitation”.
+This setting, combined with the functional requirements of a relatively small summer house, establishes the guiding principles for the architectural concept and expands our exploration into “minimum habitation”.

 Credits